quazardous/silex-pack/README.md

 You can provide yaml files, xliff files or php files (returning a key => translation array).

+### linkable pack

+You can create symlinks between project and pack (ie. for public files).

+-> Quazardous\Silex\Api\LinkablePackInterface

+You'll have to execute the provided command pack:symlinks.

 ### optionnable pack

 You can inject common options into your pack.

+-> Quazardous\Silex\Api\OptionnablePackInterface

 see Usage bellow.